ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/browser-fingerprinting.md

 * Multiple users could work from the same device in a household
 * Use of a modern browser that prevents any detection of Fingerprinting technology such as Brave Browser, Tor Project or Mozilla Firefox

-Relying too heavily on this technology could alienate groups of users from being able to access our service if their behaviour is classed as untrusthworthy or uncommon.
+Relying too heavily on this technology could alienate groups of users from being able to access our service if their behaviour is classed as untrustworthy or uncommon.

 ## Browser changes